What You Need To Know About Planning A Trip To Greece

 Planning A Trip To Greece - Temple of Concordia and the statue of Fallen Icarus, in the Valley of the temples

-As many as you can, honestly, the country offers so much that you should not try and rush Greece.
+As many as you can.
+Honestly, the country offers so much that you should not try to rush Greece.
 Take as many vacation days as possible.

-How To Plan A Trip To Greece – Make An Itinerary
+How To Plan A Greece Vacation – Make An Itinerary

 Aerial view over southern skiathos island, Greece